Southwest Baggage Weight For (2026)

 While Southwest Airlines allows two free checked bags, exceeding the weight or size limits can result in additional charges.
 Knowing these fees ahead of time helps travelers avoid surprises at the airport.

-For overweight baggage, the charges depend on the bag’s weight:
+For Heavy baggage, the charges depend on the bag’s weight:

 • 51–70 lbs (23–32 kg): $75 per bag